numpy/numpy/doc/source/dev/depending_on_numpy.rst

 that depends on it like Cython or Pythran, NumPy is a *build-time* dependency of the package.

-By default, NumPy will expose an API that is compatible with at least the oldest NumPy version that supports the currently oldest compatible Python
+By default, NumPy will expose an API that is backwards compatible with the oldest NumPy version that supports the currently oldest compatible Python version.
+NumPy 1.25.0 supports Python 3.9 and higher and NumPy 1.19 is the first version to support Python 3.9.
+Thus, we guarantee that, when using defaults, NumPy 1.25 will expose a C-API compatible with NumPy 1.19.
-version:  NumPy 1.25.0 supports Python 3.9 and higher and NumPy 1.19 is the first version to support Python 3.9.
-Thus, we will guarantee that version (the exact version is set within NumPy-internal header files).
+(the exact version is set within NumPy-internal header files).

 NumPy is also forward compatible for all minor releases, but a major release